Recycling & Waste Collection

 Please contact Emterra for recycling-related inquiries: 1-888-597-1541 or customercareont@emterra.ca

-General Inquires and questions regarding Waste and Recycling – please call St. Clair Township Civic Centre 519-867-2993
+General Inquires and questions regarding Waste – please call St. Clair Township Civic Centre 519-867-2993

 For all the latest notifications and updates, check out our page at fb.com/stclairtwppw